A classical groupoid model for quantum networks: Foundations

 \subsection{Measurements}

-\firstparagraph{Syntax.} In Section~\ref{sec:grouditsanddits} we describe classical dits using discrete groupoids.
+\ignore{\firstparagraph{Syntax.}} In Section~\ref{sec:grouditsanddits} we described classical dits using discrete groupoids.
 In the graphical calculus we draw them as yellow regions, to distinguish them from groudits which we draw in blue.
-There is an important difference: while blue are equipped with a biunitary of the form \eqref{eq:biunitary}, yellow regions are not equipped with any such structure.
+There is an important difference: while blue regions are equipped with a biunitary of the form \eqref{eq:biunitary}, yellow regions are not equipped with any such structure.

 Every groudit has its associated dit, with the logical states of the groudit corresponding to the elements of the dit.
-These interact via the 2\-morphisms given in \autoref{fig:measurement}(a) and (b).
+They interact via the 2\-morphisms depicted in \autoref{fig:measurement}(a) and (b).
 These are not physical elements of the groudit programming language (explaining why they do not appear in Section~\ref{sec:grouditsanddits}), but auxiliary mathematical structures that we will use to verify our groudit programs.
 In \autoref{fig:measurement}(a) we begin with a groudit, and we read it to extract some classical data indicated by the yellow region; the groudit itself still exists.
-These building blocks are required to satisfy the axioms \autoref{fig:measurement}(d), (e) and (f).
-By way of warning, \autoref{fig:measurement}(c) shows a \textit{nonequation} that is not satisfied in general.